Speed camera "revenge” backfires

 But it was not until over half an hour later, after she was woken up and confronted with what had been found, that Michela messaged the same man, apologising for what had been sent earlier.
 Her message was timed at 5.03am.
 The speed camera activations were at 4.45 and 4.48am and the camera was barely six minutes from Upland Drive.

-As members of Road Safety Support (RSS), Surrey Police sought the advice of Andrew Perry, RSS Solicitor Advocate.
+As members of Road Safety Support (RSS), Surrey Police sought the advice of Andrew Perry, Solicitor.
 Surrey CPS then instructed him to prosecute the case on their behalf.

 After hearing evidence from Michela, her father and PC Goodwin, Mr Jeffery decided not to give evidence himself and risk cross examination.
 He was warned about the inferences that might be drawn from such a failure but gave no evidence nor any closing speech.